open-education-hub/binary-security/sessions/shellcodes/README.md

 * between the buffer start and the saved return.
 The number of bytes we can write here is determined by _how much space was allocated on the stack_.
 * after the saved return.
 The number of bytes we can write here is determined by _how many bytes are read_.

-If any of these regions are too small, we can try the other one.
+If any of these regions is too small, we can try the other one.
 If both of them are too small, that's a problem.
 However, note that shellcodes are usually tiny.

 ## 09. Challenge: shellcode after saved ret - no leak